-- 2. Capital reserves: Capital reserves refers to the premiums generated on transactions between shareholder and company, typically including premiums on issuance of shares in excess of par value, gains from donations, and other gains recognized under generally accepted accounting principles.
+2. Capital reserves: Capital reserves refers to the premiums generated on transactions between shareholder and company, typically including premiums on issuance of shares in excess of par value, gains from donations, and other gains recognized under generally accepted accounting principles.
 Capital reserves shall be listed separately according to type.
-A note shall be provided disclosing restrictions on use where such exist. - 3.
-Retained earnings (accumulated deficit): All equities arising from operations, including legal reserves, appropriated retained reserves, and unappropriated retained earnings (or non-compensated losses). - (1) Legal reserves: The reserve amount to be allocated pursuant to the Company Act. - (2) Appropriated retained reserves: Reserves allocated from earnings in accordance with applicable law, contracts, articles of incorporation, or shareholder meeting resolutions. - (3) Unappropriated retained earnings (accumulated deficit): unappropriated or unallocated earnings (deficit not offset is accumulated deficit).
-Account entry of earnings allocations or deficit offsetting shall take place only after a resolution of a shareholders meeting, provided that a note shall be provided in the financial statement for the given period when a proposal for earnings allocation or deficit offsetting is made prior to the release date of the financial statement. - 4.
-Other shareholder equity: Refers to other items resulting in credits or deductions to shareholder equity accounts, typically including unrealized loss on market value decline of long-term equity investments, net loss on unrecognized pension cost, translation adjustments, and treasury stock.
+A note shall be provided disclosing restrictions on use where such exist.

+Retained earnings (accumulated deficit): All equities arising out of business operations, including legal reserves, appropriated retained reserves, and unappropriated retained earnings (or non-compensated losses).
+(1) Legal reserves: The reserve amount allocable pursuant to the Company Act.

+(2) Appropriated retained reserves: Reserves allocated from earnings in accordance with applicable law, contracts, articles of incorporation, or shareholder meeting resolutions.

+(3) Unappropriated retained earnings (accumulated deficit): unappropriated or unallocated earnings (deficit not offset is accumulated deficit).
+Account entry of earnings allocations or deficit offsets shall take place only after a resolution of a shareholders meeting, provided that a note shall be given in the financial statement for the given period when a proposal for earnings allocation or deficit offsetting is made prior to the release date of the financial statement.

+4. Other shareholder equity: Refers to other items resulting in credits to or deductions from shareholder equity accounts, typically including unrealized loss on market value decline of long-term equity investments, net loss on unrecognized pension cost, translation adjustments, and treasury stock.

+Section 2: Income Statements

-The structure of accounts, items to be listed, and notations required in profits statements are as follows:
+The structure of accounts, items to be listed, and notations required in income statements are as follows: